Chlorine-free germanium processing: Other auxiliary ligands

 The mechanochemical activation of germanium described above can be used with a variety of auxiliary amine-based ligands and not just pyridine as used in the syntheses above.
-Uni-dentate ligands such as N-methyl imidazole can be used used to create a trans-disposed octahedral germanium product, isostructural to the complexes of both the catechol and ortho-quinone that contain pyridine.
+Uni-dentate ligands such as N-methyl imidazole can be used to create a trans-disposed octahedral germanium product, isostructural to the complexes of both the catechol and ortho-quinone that contain pyridine.
 However, chelating ligands can be used to form the product with nitrogens cis to each other.
 For example, in a reaction using tetramethylethylenediamine as a chelating bi-dentate diamine affords the cis- product with catechol ligands at the other octahedral binding sites.
 More research as additionally been done to show that the nitrogen-containing ligands can be biologically active ones which operate at very low reduction potentials.
 This makes the germanium complexes with those ligands easily reducible and highly nucleophilic, making substitution and activation even easier.